 1. The wave of nurse retirements has begun.

 Data from the 2017 nurse survey also indicates that nurse retirements are on the rise.
 Seventy-three percent of baby boomer nurses plan to retire in the next three years, which will lead to an “experience drain.”
 Twenty-seven percent of all nurses plan to retire in one year or less.

 These numbers, which have also increased since 2015, indicate that nurse retirements will contribute to the nursing shortage in hospitals and other health care facilities.

 2. An aging population with more health needs.

 The baby boomer generation is getting older, and there are currently more Americans over the age of 65 than at any other time in U.S. history.
 This trend is expected to continue.

-By 2030, data from the U.S. census shows that the country’s elder population will increase to more than 20 percent, meaning 1 in 5 Americans will be a senior citizen.
+By 2030, data from the U.S. Census shows that the country’s elder population will increase to more than 20 percent, meaning 1 in 5 Americans will be senior citizens.